Jargon of seemingly General MBA-ish nature existing

 the next day

-are talking the same thread offline on the phone
+the same thread offline on the phone

 tracking